Thanks for reading my stories and reviewing them. I appreciate it.

 His gaze on his feet while he walked to the door, Booth moved them carefully, lifting them higher than he normally would.
-Arriving at the front doorway, Wendell let go of Booth and stood behind him.
+Arriving at the front doorway, Wendell let go of the agent and stood behind him.
 Booth, seeing the door was open, walked through the doorway and stopped when he found himself in the living room.
-Looking around, Booth panicked when he didn't see Brennan.
+Looking around, he panicked when he didn't see Brennan.
 "Where are we?
 Bones, where are you?
 Where are we?"

 Booth walked over to the couch, sat down and then looked up at Wendell and Brennan.
 "You can't trick me.
 This is my house.
 I recognize that chair over there."

 "Yes, we can't trick you, Booth."
 Annoyed that Booth's physician had been careless when prescribing his meds, Brennan vowed to call him as soon as possible.